justmefael/freefire-shield/README.md

 # freefire-shield

-I created a C# version of Alliance Shield, which was originally done in .py, to demonstrate how this "shield" really sucks
+I have created a C# version of the Alliance Shield, which was originally made in .py, to demonstrate how ineffective this "shield" truly is.